 Periodontitis may lead to Type 2 diabetes

 It has been known that people who have diabetes have more chances of developing gum disease than those without it.
-However, scientists are discovering that gum disease may cause elevated blood sugar levels in people who don’t suffer from diabetes.
+However, scientists are discovering that gum disease can raise blood sugar level in people who don’t suffer from diabetes.

 Experts in diabetes and dental research discovered that people who have severe gum disease symptoms and higher long-term blood sugar levels, may be at a risk of developing type 2 diabetes and gestational diabetes.
 Consequently, they might also have a hard time controlling type 2 diabetes and may experience harm to the kidneys and eyes.
 Heart attacks or strokes are also known to be a consequence if individuals have diabetes as well.

 How does gum disease make blood sugar levels go up?